- Can you get homeowners insurance on an older mobile home?

 How much does older mobile home insurance cost?

-The average cost of mobile home insurance typically ranges from $700 and $1,500 each year, according to Trusted Choice data.
+The average cost of mobile home insurance typically ranges from $700 to $1,500 each year, according to Trusted Choice data.
 However, individual costs vary depending on coverage needs and where you live.
 For example, coverage will likely be more expensive in states like Florida, where severe weather events are common.

 Because homeowners insurance for older mobile homes depends on so many different factors, it's best to get mobile home insurance quotes personalized to your home.